In New Delhi, Days Of Deadly Violence And Riots

 Muslim residents from Mustafabad in north east Delhi leave the area carrying their belongings with them. #DelhiViolence #DelhiRiots pic.twitter.com/Bocj3Fmn19— Nicola Careem (@NicolaCareem) February 26, 2020

-On Tuesday, a mob of Hindu men climbed atop a mosque, broke down its doors, and flew an orange Hindu flag from the minaret.
+On Tuesday, a mob of Hindu men climbed atop a mosque, broke down its doors and flew an orange Hindu flag from the minaret.

 "I do not even know what to say," a local Muslim man who did not want to give his name told The Guardian.
 He said he watched as the mob destroyed the mosque, then looted and burned two Muslim houses next door.